newsproutsmedia/NateWalters/README.md

 - Waves

 # New Sprouts Media, LLC
-### Founder, Senior Content Producer
+### Founder, Web Developer, Senior Content Producer
 May 2014 – Mar 2020

 New Sprouts Media is a digital design and development company that focuses on user engagement and quality of content as a means of reaching new and untapped target audiences.
-- Founded the company and directly engaged with 20 new clients in the first three years, working with them to come up with plans that met their individual needs
 - Designed and built SEO-friendly websites that, on average, increased traffic by 476%
 - Developed social media marketing campaigns and materials that increased engagement by an average of 112%
 - Provided graphic and logo design services to improve brand visibility and affinity